mariavilaro/october-plugin-editme/README.md

 <!-- This content will be editable -->
 {% component 'editme' message='page.title' %}
 ```

+For making the editable text html you only need to set the `type='richeditor'` attribute:

+    {% component 'editme' message='page.description' type='richeditor' %}

 ## Replacing existing translation tags with editable tags.